-- Circular 1/2010 this document provides a statement of Government policy, containing guidance on policy implementation - Section 75 (s 75) of the Town & Country Planning (Scotland) Act 1997.
+- Circular 3/2012 'Planning Obligations and Good Neighbour Agreements'- this document provides a statement of Government policy, containing guidance on policy implementation - Section 75 (s 75) of the Town & Country Planning (Scotland) Act 1997.

-There are few examples where we have historically sought contributions given many developments are small scale, however cumulatively these developments have an impacts on service provision, facilities and infrastructure in the park area and we now will be seeking contributions for single house developments.
+There are few examples where we have historically sought contributions given many developments are small scale, however cumulatively these developments have an impacts on service provision, facilities and infrastructure in the park area and contributions for single house developments are now sought in certain areas of the National Park (see Local Development Plan Housing Policy 2 (a)).